UPPMAX/HPC-python/docs/day4/gpu.rst

 .. important::

-   - Of course, interactive mode could also be from inside Jupyter, VScode, spyder ...
+   - Of course, interactive mode could also be from inside Desktop on Demand, Jupyter, VScode, spyder ...
    - CUDA does not work directly on AMD GPUs, there hip is used instead.
    - We will use GPUs more in the ML/DL section!